Statewide Reach

 Missouri Agricultural Experiment Station (AES), sponsored by Mizzou’s College of Agriculture, Food and Natural Resources (CAFNR), conducts research in agriculture, forestry, animal science and natural resources at farms, laboratories and forests throughout the state.

-Research conducted at AES and CAFNR facilities is geared to making the most effective use possible of the state's natural resource base, including its people resources, in an increasingly global society.
+Research conducted at AES and CAFNR facilities focuses on using the state's natural resource base, including its people resources, as effectively as possible in an increasingly global society.
 Citizens throughout the state benefit from new knowledge, discoveries and university expertise through AES.

 Health Centers/ Affiliates

-The University of Missouri has a vast network of hospitals, clinics and outreach services.
-Additionally, we offer health education paths at all four campuses, including medicine, nursing, pre-medicine, dentistry, pharmacy, psychology and the allied health professions.
+University of Missouri Health has a vast network of hospitals, clinics and outreach services.
+Additionally, MU Health offers health education paths at all four campuses, including medicine, nursing, pre-medicine, dentistry, pharmacy, psychology and the allied health professions.

 University of Missouri Health Care is home to the state’s only public academic medical center, which provides care to people from every county in Missouri.
 In addition to providing access to clinical trials and myriad specialists, each year MU Health Care provides millions of dollars in uncompensated and charity care.

-The UM System’s health outreach efforts are statewide.
+The UM System helps to deliver health care throughout Missouri.
 Some examples include UMSL’s Mobile Eye Center, which provides eye care to thousands of children and adults.
 Residents in rural Missouri have access to Ellis Fischel Cancer Center’s mobile mammography van, which visits more than a dozen communities quarterly.
-And, in Kansas City—home to the state’s only dental school—underserved children and adults receive dental care through Partnership for Smiles.
-All of our campuses also facilitate various health screenings, checking areas such as blood glucose levels and blood pressure.
+And in Kansas City—home to the state’s only dental school—underserved children and adults receive dental care through Partnership for Smiles.
+All of our campuses also facilitate various health screenings, checking health markers such as blood glucose levels and blood pressure.

-We are also a leader in the adoption of medical technology.
-The Telehealth Network provides those with limited health care access, especially rural residents, with access to MU Health Care’s wealth of specialists.
+In addition, the UM System is a leader in the adoption of medical technology.
+The Telehealth Network provides individuals with limited health care access, especially rural residents, with access to MU Health Care’s wealth of specialists.

-Additionally, the Tiger Institute for Health Innovation has become a model of how private businesses and public universities can partner to advance community health.
-Established in 2009, the Tiger Institute is facilitating a statewide alliance of health care organizations that can improve health care through health information technology and collaborative innovations with MU Health Care physicians, students and researchers.
-It’s estimated the innovations from this partnership will provide up to $1 billion in annual economic benefit to the state.
+Finally, the Tiger Institute for Health Innovation has become a model of how private businesses and public universities can partner to advance community health.
+Established in 2009, the Tiger Institute is facilitating a statewide alliance of health care organizations that can improve care through health information technology and collaborative innovations with MU Health physicians, students and researchers.
+The innovations from this partnership are estimated to provide up to $1 billion in annual economic benefit to the state.
 Already, MU Health Care has been named one of the nation’s “Most Wired” Hospitals—the only facility in mid-Missouri making the list.

 Small Business & Technology Development Centers